raspberrypilearning/stress-ball/en/step_2.md

 --- task ---

-The cat sprite that you can see is the Scratch mascot.
-You don't need it for this game, so get rid of it by right-clicking it and then clicking on **delete**.
+The Cat sprite that you can see is the Scratch mascot.
+You don't need a cat for this game, so get rid of it by right-clicking it and then clicking on **delete**.

 ![screenshot](images/balls-delete-annotated.png)